Dpadiaz/ML-Project-Compilence-Radar/README.md

 2. Random Forest
 3. HistGradientBoosting

-For each model we define a small hyperparameter grid and use GridSearchCV with 3-fold cross-validation to find reasonable settings using F1-score as the main metric.
+For each model we define a small hyperparameter grid.
+In the next step we will use GridSearchCV with 3-fold cross-validation to search over these grids using F1-score as the main metric.

 ---

-### 5.4 Running GridSearchCV
+### 5.5 Running GridSearchCV

-We run GridSearchCV for each model on the training set and keep the best estimator according to F1-score.
+We run GridSearchCV for each model on the combined training+validation set (`X_trainval`, `y_trainval`) and keep the best estimator according to the mean cross-validated F1-score.

 ---

-### 5.5 Model Evaluation
+### 5.6 Model Evaluation

 We evaluate each tuned model on the held-out test set using: